-Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty
+SECTION 5 More information about your monthly premium Section 5.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty

-If you pay a Part D late enrollment penalty, there are three ways you can pay the penalty.
+There are three ways you can pay the penalty.
 Contact Member Services for more information on how to change the way you pay your penalty.